 - ¼ c bread crumbs -dried & plain

 - 1 organic egg -lightly beaten

-- 3/4 tsp sea salt & black pepper to taste
+- ¾ tsp sea salt + more to taste

-1. Soak the sliced bread in the milk for a few minutes, squeeze the milk out and add the bread to a bowl.
-Combine it with the ground beef, garlic, parsley, baking soda, salt, pepper and the egg.
+- Soak the sliced bread in the milk for a few minutes, squeeze the milk out and add the bread to a bowl.
+Combine it with the ground beef, garlic, parsley, baking soda,ricotta cheese, salt, pepper and the egg.

-2. Mix everything with wet hands and add about 1/4 c of bread crumbs.
+- Mix everything with wet hands and add the bread crumbs.
 Shape the mixture into golf ball size meatballs and arrange them on a cookie sheet.

-3. Press 1 cube of the fontina cheese into each meatball and reshape to encapsulate the cheese completely.
-Coat each meatball in the remaining bread crumbs and set aside.
+- Press 1 cube of the fontina cheese into each meatball and reshape to encapsulate the cheese completely.

-Cook the spaghetti according to the instructions on the package and toss them with the marinara sauce.
+- Cook the spaghetti according to the instructions on the package and toss them with the marinara or arrabiata sauce.
 (Reserve the rest of the sauce for later ) Transfer to a serving platter and add the meatballs on top.
-Grate some parmigiano reggiano on top and sprinkle with the torn basil leaves.
+Grate some parmigiano reggiano on top and sprinkle with some parsley and basil leaves.

 - Tip: Make the marinara sauce first and half way through start working on the meatballs, and bring the pot of pasta water to a boil.